kstenerud/streamux/README.md

 * Response to a canceled request.
 * Cancel message for a request not in progress.

 These situations can arise when the transmission medium is lagged, or as the result of a race condition.
 A response to a request may have already been en-route at the time of cancellation, or the operation may have completed before the cancel message arrived.
-A response to a canceled request can be ignored and discarded.
+A response to a canceled request must be ignored and discarded.
 A cancel message must always be responded to with a cancel ack.

 The following are most likely error conditions: